-Let's take a look at the fascinating world of variegation: a phenomenon that can transform our green roommates into artistic masterpieces.
-From subtle stripes to striking spots, the variety of variegation is as broad as it is impressive.
+Let's take a look at the fascinating world of variegation in plants: a phenomenon that can transform our green roommates into artistic masterpieces.
+From subtle stripes to striking spots, the diversity of variegation is as broad as it is impressive.

 -